 Invitation Printing Methods

 There are several different ways to print wedding invitations, and which one you choose will affect the cost.
-Digital printing is the most common and inexpensive way to go, but there are other popular options.
+The digital printing process is the most common and inexpensive way to go, but there are other popular options for affordable wedding invitations.
 Consider the following printing methods when purchasing invitations to match your wedding theme:

 - Digital Printing: This method is the least expensive, as it’s all done digitally – just like printing from your own computer with ink and lasers.
-Digital printing is also the best options for invitations with photos or lots of colors, as it’s the cheapest way to print color.
+This is also one of the best wedding invitation printing methods for invitations with photos or lots of colors, as it’s the cheapest way to print color.

 - Offset Printing: Offset printing is a bit more expensive than digital printing, as it uses a plate to press the design of your invitation onto the paper.
 This offers a higher quality look and feel, and it can create very exact shades for the colors on your invitations.

-- Thermography: This printing method is very similar to offset printing, and it is roughly the same price but may cost slightly more.
-Thermography is similar to offset printing, but it uses a resin powder that creates a raised texture to the ink when heated and pressed.
+- Thermography: This printing method is very similar to offset printing and flat printing, and it is roughly the same price but the average cost may be slightly more.
+Thermography uses a resin powder that creates a raised texture to the ink when heated and pressed.

-- Letterpress: Letterpress printing presses designs into cardstock, with or without ink.
-It can cost roughly the same as thermography and offset printing with a simple design, but with more design elements the price can quickly increase or even double.
+- Letterpress: Letterpress printing presses designs into the cardstock, with or without ink.
+It can cost roughly the same as thermography with a simple design, but with more design elements the price can quickly increase or even double.
 This is because each custom press requires more manual labor.

-- Engraving: Engraved invitations are by far the most expensive, but they offer an elegant and formal look.
-This form of printing is much more labor intensive, which is why the cost is so inflated, but it makes for gorgeous invitations if you have the budget for it.
+- Engraving: Engraved wedding invitations are by far the most expensive, but they offer an elegant and formal look.
+This form of printing is much more labor-intensive, which is why the cost is so inflated, but it makes for gorgeous invitations if you have the budget for it.

 Types of Paper

 The type of paper you use will also affect the pricing of your invitations.
 Whether you want a matte finish or a glossy look to your save the dates, there are different paper options available.
 Consider the following common paper options:

 - Parchment: The most common and inexpensive type of paper.
 You can create gorgeous invitations on parchment paper, whether matte or glossy.